 After my twelve years at WPCorp, I wrote Almost Perfect about my adventure there.
 Prima published the book in 1994, and the book sold almost 10,000 copies.
 Although out of print, you can read the book here for free.
 If you want a printed version of the book, you can usually find a used copy at Amazon.com.

 I spent the next six years hoping to create another successful software product.
 That led to Life Form, for tracking calories, Yeah Write, a simple, fill-in-the-blanks word processor, a website Daily Grammar, and two music CDs.
 Although I spent a few years trying, I couldn’t figure out how to make a significant profit without risking a lot more money.

 So, I switched to less expensive endeavors.
-I worked 4 years at the Mount Timpanogos LDS Temple, two years with my wife at the Perpetual Education Fund, an education fund sponsored by the Church of Jesus Christ of Latter-day Saints (the LDS or Mormon Church) which provides loans to deserving college students outside the USA, and two years at the Provo Utah Missionary Training Center.
-My next project has a working title of the Father Files.
-I hope it turns into a discussion about parenting and the nature of God.
+I worked 4 years at the Mount Timpanogos LDS Temple, two years with my wife at the Perpetual Education Fund, an education fund sponsored by the Church of Jesus Christ of Latter-day Saints, and two years at the Provo Utah Missionary Training Center.
+Nowadays I mostly enjoy my grandkids, grow a huge garden, and putter around the house.

 Thanks for stopping by.
 Pete